 Usually when bad things happen in the library it's your fault, not the library's.
 In this case, the problem is that main passed a bad argument to atoi.
 There are two ways to find out what the bad argument is: look at atoi's stack frame, or print the argument.
 Figure out how to look at atoi's stack frame.
-Can you see what argument was passed to atoi?
+Can you see what argument (nptr) was passed to atoi?
+(Answer yes or no.)

-- 4. Existing breakpoint at main; after the program terminates.
 The lack of information is sometimes caused by compiler optimizations, other times by minor debugger issues.
 In either case it's a nuisance.
-Rerun the program by typing "r" and let it stop at the breakpoint.
+Rerun the program by typing "r" (you'll have to confirm that you really want to do that) and let it stop at the breakpoint.
 Note that in step 2, atoi was called with the argument "argv[1]".
 You can find out the value that was passed to atoi with the command "print argv[1]".
-What is printed? - 5.
-Existing breakpoint at main; after the program terminates.
+What is printed?